wasfa-web/market-basket-analysis/README.md

 ## Dataset

 * **Sample dataset (included for quick testing):** `retail_transactions_sample.csv`
-* **Full dataset (large, optional):** [Retail Transactions Dataset on Kaggle](https://www.kaggle.com/datasets/prasad22/retail-transactions-dataset?resource=download)
+* **Full dataset (used for complete analysis):** [Retail Transactions Dataset on Kaggle](https://www.kaggle.com/datasets/prasad22/retail-transactions-dataset?resource=download)

+The full analysis was performed on a retail dataset containing **1,000,000 transactions across 81 unique products**.
+The repository includes a smaller sample dataset for quick testing, while the full dataset is linked separately due to its size.

 > **Note:** The code can run with the sample dataset for review.
-Use the full dataset for complete analysis.
-Adjust support/confidence parameters to avoid too many frequent itemsets.
+Use the full dataset for complete analysis and adjust support/confidence parameters as needed to control the number of frequent itemsets and association rules.
 ---

 ## How to Run